tullo/tullo/README.md

 - 🔭 I’m currently working on Go (golang) related projects.
 - 🌱 I’m currently learning cloud (GCP), devops (ArgoCD), security (KSOPS).
-- 👯 I’m looking to collaborate on projects looking for a golang programmer.
+- 👯 I’m looking to collaborate on projects in need for a golang programmer.
 - 🤔 I’m looking for help with landing a job involving all or some of the previous points.

 <details>